Our Top Tips for New Skate Skiers

 You’ll find skate skiers like this at every nordic centre: super fit adults, keenly involved in another endurance sport like running, cycling or triathlon, but looking to mix up their winter training with xc skiing.
 They’ll kit themselves out in top gear, but won’t invest in lessons.

 You can spot a self-taught skate skier because they all ski the same way.
-They have a technique that resembles offset and they use it on all terrain – uphills, downhills and everything in between.
+They use a homemade technique that resembles V1-Offset and they use it on all terrain – uphills, downhills and everything in between.

 My friend jokes, “Club Offset is training today.”
 It’s mean, but kinda funny.